lake-wg/edhoc/draft-ietf-lake-edhoc.md

 The Initiator and the Responder are responsible for verifying the integrity and validity of certificates.
 The selection of trusted CAs should be done very carefully and certificate revocation should be supported.
 The choice of revocation mechanism is left to the application.
 For example, in case of X.509 certificates, Certificate Revocation Lists {{RFC5280}} or OCSP {{RFC6960}} may be used.
 Verification of validity may require the use of a Real-Time Clock (RTC).
 The private authentication keys MUST be kept secret, only the Responder SHALL have access to the Responder's private authentication key and only the Initiator SHALL have access to the Initiator's private authentication key.

-The Initiator and the Responder are allowed to select its connection identifiers C_I and C_R, respectively, for the other party to use in the ongoing EDHOC protocol as well as in a subsequent application protocol (e.g., OSCORE {{RFC8613}}).
+The Initiator and the Responder are allowed to select the connection identifier C_I and C_R, respectively, for the other party to use in the ongoing EDHOC protocol as well as in a subsequent application protocol (e.g., OSCORE {{RFC8613}}).
 The choice of connection identifier is not security critical in EDHOC but intended to simplify the retrieval of the right security context in combination with using short identifiers.
 If the wrong connection identifier of the other party is used in a protocol message it will result in the receiving party not being able to retrieve a security context (which will terminate the protocol) or retrieve the wrong security context (which also terminates the protocol as the message cannot be verified).

 If two nodes unintentionally initiate two simultaneous EDHOC message exchanges with each other even if they only want to complete a single EDHOC message exchange, they MAY terminate the exchange with the lexicographically smallest G_X.
-Note that in cases where several EDHOC exchanges with different parameter sets (method, COSE headers, etc.) are used, an attacker can affect which of the parameter sets that will be used by blocking some of the parameter sets.
+Note that in cases where several EDHOC exchanges with different parameter sets (method, COSE headers, etc.) are used, an attacker can affect which parameter set will be used by blocking some of the parameter sets.

 If supported by the device, it is RECOMMENDED that at least the long-term private keys are stored in a Trusted Execution Environment (TEE) and that sensitive operations using these keys are performed inside the TEE.
 To achieve even higher security it is RECOMMENDED that additional operations such as ephemeral key generation, all computations of shared secrets, and storage of the PRK keys can be done inside the TEE.
 The use of a TEE aims at preventing code within that environment to be tampered with, and preventing data used by such code to be read or tampered with by code outside that environment.